creslinux/nginx_connect/README.md

     resolver 127.0.0.11 ipv6=off;

     server {
         ##
         # Default server.
         listen                         3128;

-        # dns resolver used by forward proxying
+        # dns resolver used by forward proxying / Swarm DNS likes to be in Server.
+IDKW.
         resolver                       127.0.0.11 ipv6=off;

         # forward proxy for CONNECT request